JLSteenwyk/ClipKIT/README.md

 It can be very useful to have information about the each position in an alignment.
 For example, this information could be used in alignment diagnostics, fine-tuning of trimming parameters, etc. To create the log file, use the -l/--log option.
 Using this option will create a four column file with the suffix '.clipkit.log'. *Default: off*
 * col1: position in the alignment (starting at 1)
 * col2: reports if site was trimmed or kept (trim or keep, respectively)
-* col3: reports if the site is parsimony informative or not (PI or nPI, respectively)
+* col3: reports if the site is constant or not (Const or nConst), parsimony informative or not (PI or nPI), or neither (nConst, nPI)
 * col4: reports the gappyness of the position (number of gaps / entries in alignment)
 <br />
 ```